bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-pusse.md

 ## Lyrics & text

-This song contains very little lyrics, functioning as an interlude on [the album](ph-nex-gen).
+This song contains very few lyrics, functioning as an interlude on [the album](ph-nex-gen).
 Since [P.U.S.S-E](../lore/pusse) is pretty significant to the lore, this transcription also attempts to transcribe the talking we hear throughout.